Patron Code of Conduct

 - By using the Internet access that Onondaga Free Library provides, you indicate agreement with the policies in this document and any additional policies posted at the Internet access terminal.

 Click here to download and print a copy of our Internet Policy.

 Meeting Room Policy

 - Onondaga Free Library’s community room and small meeting rooms may be used by non-profit organizations, civic-oriented groups, or clubs for lawful activities.
 For-profit use is subject to approval of the Board of Trustees.
 One individual 18 years or older must be responsible for implementing the rules regulating the meeting room and signing the meeting room policy.

 - Groups may use a room more than once a month upon request to the Director, with approval of the Board of Trustees.
 Due to parking capacity, room use may be restricted at the discretion of the Director and the Board of Trustees.
 To facilitate scheduling, requests should be made for each use at least two weeks in advance.
 A room cannot be reserved more than 60 days in advance.
+Meeting rooms may be reserved for up to 3 hours per day.
+Requests for longer times must be approved by Library Director or designee.
 Notify the library as early as possible if meeting has been canceled or postponed.
 In the event of library closing due to inclement weather or other emergency reason, all activities will be canceled.

 - Meeting rooms are available for programs only during regular library hours or upon arrangement with the Director and at the discretion of the Board of Trustees.
 The programs must not disrupt library users.

 - All programs must be open to the public.
 Therefore, events such as birthday parties, showers, reunions, business parties, and other personal celebrations are not permitted.